Ms. Davis & Ms. Marie

 One-to-one correspondence

-Pointing to words as they are read aloud; Using your “pointer power”
+Pointing to words as they are read aloud, using your “pointer power”

 Fundations / Handwriting

-Letters i and u
+Letters v and w

-Writing lowercase letters i and u
+Writing lowercase letters v and w

 The Fundations Home Support Pack provides you with the “why” and the “what” regarding our reading program, Fundations.
 The Fundations Home Packet also provides you with the language that the teachers use when forming their letters.
 Please use the same language when instructing and practicing with your child at home.